bluemoth/8bitoctave/content/blog/nucleo-f401-HelloWorld.md

 <img style='border:1px solid' src="/img/NucleoF4/HelloWorld/debugger.JPG">

 Now run the debugger & go to <i>Window</i> and add view <i>SWV ITM Data Console</i>.
-This will allow you to see what single wire events take place.
+This will allow you to see what data sent over single-wire interface.
 Within this new console window, click the "tools" icon to open port settings, and enable Port0.

 <img style='border:1px solid' src="/img/NucleoF4/HelloWorld/tools.JPG">